mostlydev/terra.dmwl/README.md

 # PHP DICOM Worklist Server

-This is a standalone worklist SCP provider for a particular RIS called `terra`.
+This is a standalone worklist SCP provider for a particular RIS called **Terra**.
 The implementation has been deliberately split into DMWL management classes and database interface classes so that it can be reused.

 > See notes at the end about how to turn this into a worklist daemon for other schemas.

 This is all very rudimentary.
 Briefly, this application:

-- Generates DCMTk "dump" files based on a data mapping class some MySQL data source
+- Generates DCMTk "dump" files based on a data mapping class from a MySQL data source
-- Converts those dump files into DCM .wl records using dump2dcm
+- Converts those dump files into DCM .wl records using `dump2dcm`
 - Provides a way to run `wlmscpfs` to use those files and pipe output to a log file